bizz84/flutter-tips-and-tricks/tips/0039-flutter-project-structure-feature-first-or-layer-first/index.md

 ---

-And if you want to learn how to build a full-stack eCommerce app following these principles, you can sign up for my upcoming course and get a big discount when I open the pre-sale next month. 👇
+And if you want to learn how to build a full-stack eCommerce app following these principles, check out my new course:

 - [The Complete Flutter Course Bundle](https://codewithandrea.com/courses/complete-flutter-bundle/)